 All applicants must possess a valid passport, will be subject to a criminal record check, and will be required to provide multiple confidential references during the application process.
 The school hires teachers from all faith backgrounds and does not discriminate based on mother tongue.

 Please note that requirements for international teachers in Macau SAR are entirely different than those of Mainland China (and Hong Kong).
 For instance, in Macau there are no age or country of origin restrictions, while work permit applications typically take months not weeks for approval and require specific documentation about degrees.
+The government currently all but requires at least two years of teaching experience for international teachers.

 Please enquire if you have questions about these local regulations.